Conditions implying annular chaos: Introduction

-are disjoint, and both inessential sets\footnote{Contained inside a topological disk}.
-We denote such a pair of neighborhoods by $N$-d.p.n..
+are disjoint inessential sets\footnote{Contained inside a topological disk}.
+We denote such a pair of neighborhoods by $N$-dpn.

-Finally, we say that two such fixed points $x_0,x_1$ are $N$-\emph{Birkhoff related} whenever there exists a $N$-d.p.n. $U_0,U_1$ such that both the forward orbit of $U_0$ intersects $U_1$ and the forward orbit of $U_1$ intersects $U_0$.
+Finally, we say that two such fixed points $x_0,x_1$ are $N$-\emph{Birkhoff related} whenever there exists an $N$-dpn $U_0,U_1$ such that both the forward orbit of $U_0$ intersects $U_1$ and the forward orbit of $U_1$ intersects $U_0$.